Linear algebra and group theory: 5c. Multiple integrals

 \begin{proof} As before, the fact that we have spherical coordinates is clear.
 Regarding now the Jacobian, also as before, by developing over the last column, we have:

 Thus, we obtain the formula in the statement, by recurrence. \end{proof}

-As a comment here, the above convention for spherical coordinates, which is particularly beautiful, is one among many.
-Physicists for instance like to write things a bit upside down, and the same is actually true for physicists' notation for scalar products, which is $<x,y>=\sum_i\bar{x}_iy_i$, again upside down, and for many other things.
-If this bothers you, I can only recommend my physics book \cite{ba2}, written using mathematicians' notations.

-By the way, talking physics, again and I insist, you should learn some, normally from Feynman \cite{fe1}, \cite{fe2}, \cite{fe3}, or Griffiths \cite{gr1}, \cite{gr2}, \cite{gr3}, or Weinberg \cite{we1}, \cite{we2}, \cite{we3}.
-The point indeed is that using spherical coordinates, while being something usually labelled as ``unconceptual'', and avoided by mathematicians, is the ABC of physicists, who use it all the time.
-Want to do some basic electrodynamics computations?
-Spherical coordinates.
-Want to solve the hydrogen atom?
-Spherical coordinates, again.
-And so on.
-So, nothing better than learning some physics, in order to get to know, and love, these spherical coordinates.
-That we will do love in this book, from the bottom of our hearts.

-Back to work now, let us compute the volumes of spheres.
+As an application, let us compute now the volumes of spheres.
 For this purpose, we must understand how the products of coordinates integrate over spheres.
 Let us start with the case $N=2$.
 Here the sphere is the unit circle $\mathbb T$, and with $z=e^{it}$ the coordinates are $\cos t,\sin t$.
 We can first integrate arbitrary powers of these coordinates, as follows:

 \begin{proposition} We have the following formulae,

 where $\varepsilon(p)=1$ if $p$ is even, and $\varepsilon(p)=0$ if $p$ is odd, and where

 with the product ending at $2$ if $m$ is odd, and ending at $1$ if $m$ is even. \end{proposition}